nunq/mailserver/write-up.md

 # write-up

 * replace placeholder vars with your own values
-* don't forget to example.com with YOURDOMAIN.TLD
+* don't forget to replace `example.com` with `YOURDOMAIN.TLD`

-to find all occurences you can use this, if you use the fish shell
+to find all occurences you can use this, if you use the fish shell:
 ```
 for file in (find ./*/ -type f)
   grep -Hn example.com $file